 Cannabis production, distribution, sale, and use is illegal in Canada except where specifically permitted by law.
 On October 17, 2018, the federal Cannabis Act and accompanying Regulations, including the Cannabis Regulations ("Cannabis Regulations"), the new Industrial Hemp Regulations ("IHR", and together with the Cannabis Regulations, collectively, the "Regulations"), came into force, legalizing the production, distribution and sale of cannabis for adult recreational purposes, as well as incorporating the pre-existing medical cannabis regulatory scheme under one complete framework.
-Amendments legalizing the sale of edible cannabis, cannabis extracts, and cannabis topicals in the Cannabis extracts, and cannabis topicals in the Cannabis extracts, and cannabis topicals must provide 60-days notice to Health Canada of its intent to sell these newly legalized classes of products.
+Amendments legalizing the sale of edible cannabis, cannabis extracts, and cannabis topicals in the Canadian market came into force on October 17, 2019.
+A federally licensed entity with authorization to produce and sell edible cannabis, cannabis extracts, and cannabis topicals must provide 60-days notice to Health Canada of its intent to sell these newly legalized classes of products.